Roentgen Stories

 Roentgen Stories is a DVD collective of four promotional videos (PVs) by popular Japanese rock vocalist Hyde.
-Released November 3, 2004 by Ki/oon Records and Haunted Records.
+It was released November 3, 2004 by Ki/oon Records and Haunted Records.
+The record peaked at number 7 on Oricon DVD Chart.

 Contents

 It features the PVs of the three singles and additional bonus music video.
 All songs are from his first solo album, Roentgen.